nodejs/node/CONTRIBUTING.md

 All Node.js contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
-Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it or stopping it.
+Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it.
 If there are reasons why you feel the PR should not land, explain what those are.
 Do not expect to be able to block a Pull Request from advancing simply because you say "No" without giving an explanation.
-It is also important to be open to having your mind changed, and to being open to working with the contributor to make the Pull Request better.
+Be open to having your mind changed.
+Be open to working with the contributor to make the Pull Request better.

 Reviews that are dismissive or disrespectful of the contributor or any other reviewers are strictly counter to the [Code of Conduct][].